Motteo1/alx-higher_level_programming/0x04-python-more_data_structures/README.md

  8. Deletes a key in a dictionary
  9. Returns a new dictionary with all values multiplied by 2
  10. Returns a key with the biggest integer value in a dictionary
+ 11. Returns a list with all values multiplied by a number